credativ/plutono/docs/sources/manage-users/server-admin/server-admin-manage-users.md

 ## View and manage user sessions

 See when a user last logged in and information about how they logged in.
-You can also force the account to log out of Grafana.
+You can also force the account to log out of Plutono.

 {{< docs/list >}}
 {{< docs/shared "manage-users/view-server-user-list-search.md" >}}
 1. Scroll down to the Sessions section to view sessions associated with this user account.
 {{< /docs/list >}}

-## Force a user to log out of Grafana
+## Force a user to log out of Plutono

-If you suspect a user account is compromised or is no longer authorized to access the Grafana server, then you can force logout the account.
+If you suspect a user account is compromised or is no longer authorized to access the Plutono server, then you can force logout the account.

 ### Force logout of one device

-Log the user account out of one specific device that is logged in to Grafana.
+Log the user account out of one specific device that is logged in to Plutono.

 {{< docs/list >}}
 {{< docs/shared "manage-users/view-server-user-list-search.md" >}}
 1. Scroll down to the Sessions section.
-1. Click **Force logout** next to the session entry that you want logged out of Grafana.
+1. Click **Force logout** next to the session entry that you want logged out of Plutono.
 1. Click **Confirm logout**.
 {{< /docs/list >}}

 ### Force logout of all devices

-Log the user account out of all devices that are logged in to Grafana.
+Log the user account out of all devices that are logged in to Plutono.

 {{< docs/list >}}
 {{< docs/shared "manage-users/view-server-user-list-search.md" >}}